How did we get these numbers?

-South - Wakefield Park, Tasman Street, Basin Reserve, Brooklyn Road
+South - Wakefield Park, Tasman Street, Basin Reserve, Brooklyn Road, Willis Street

 What’s the trend?

 Seasonally, it’s quite easy to spot a trend.
-Less people bike in the cold, winter months, but we always see a rise in trips by bike counted once the sun is back out.
+Fewer people cycle in the cold winter months but we always see a rise in the numbers of bike trips in spring and summer.